Tomorrow, we will inaugurate the 46th President of the United States of America—Joseph R. Biden, Jr . . . .

 the Spirit of justice, peace, and unity for all in our land.

 And finally, dear God, we ask your blessing on all the peoples of our great country,

 from east to west, from north to south, from the Atlantic to the Pacific, from the Great Lakes to the Gulf of Mexico.

 For the kingdom, the power and the glory are yours!

 And finally, dear Mr. Biden and Ms. Harris . . .

 The Lord bless you and keep you!

 The Lord let his face shine upon you, and be gracious to you!

-And now, before you go, here’s the Mormon Tabernacle Choir singing America the Beautiful with great slide show.
-Click here.
+And now, before you go, here’s a thrilling version of ‘God Bless America’ by Whitney Houston Click Here.
 Be sure to turn up your speakers and enter full screen.